Bhati (region)

 Bhati was a large region of medieval Bengal, referred to by Abu'l-Fazl ibn Mubarak and by others until at least the 17th-century CE, during the period of the Mughal Empire.
-It encompassed the river delta area now lying on the borders of Bangladesh and Tripura and often referred to as eastern Bengal.
-The area of Bhati included the low-lying areas of the greater districts of Dhaka, Mymensingh, Tippera and Sylhet in the days of Akbar and Jahangir.
+It encompassed the river delta area now lying within the borders of Bangladesh and often referred to as eastern Bengal.
+The area of Bhati included the low-lying areas of the greater districts of Dhaka, Mymensingh, Tippera (Comilla) and Sylhet in the days of Akbar and Jahangir.